vega/vega-plus/packages/server/README.md

 `/query`.
 The route `/createSql` is a utility route used during development and testing that creates and populates a relation from a list of JSON tuples.
 The `/query` route forwards an SQL query to a backend database.

-You can run a similar server.ts with
+You can write a similar server.ts and run it with
 ```
 tsc --esModuleInterop server.ts
 node server.js pg